Skip to content

 Every year, the DDF provides scholarships and awards to students who demonstration excellent academic and leadership skills and who exhibit a passion for dentistry.
 Since 1980, the DDF has awarded more than 800 scholarships and awards.
 Many of the recipients have reached out to improve oral health care in communities in need around the world.

-Diversity Dental Student Scholarships
+Diversity Dental Student Scholarship

 Evidence suggests minority patients receive better care from providers who look like they do.
 But despite accounting for more than one-third of the U.S. population, fewer than 10 percent of dentists are Black, Hispanic, or Indigenous according to the American Dental Association.